 - 2 C drained high quality yogurt

 - 2 T olive oil

 - 1 T lemon juice or white wine vinegar

 - 1 large clove of garlic, crushed with 1 tsp.coarse salt

 Chop purslane into 1/2 inch lengths, discarding any tough stems.
 Mash garlic with 1 teaspoon coarse salt.
 Mix purslane in bowl with yogurt, oil, lemon juice and crushed garlic.
+Add cucumber and dill.
 Serve at room temperature for best flavor.
 Wonderful and refreshing as a relish, salad, or as an accompaniment to many main dishes.